Hauke5/components/Dialog/readme.md

 ## Integrating Dialogs into Components
 Add a `<Dialog>` component at the end of React nodes in your component.
-It takes a callback function through which it provides an `open` function that can be stored in a `Ref`. `<Dialog>` internally uses the html `<dialog>` tag, so stays invisible until opened, which happens here in `runDialog` when it is triggered by clicking on the `Open Dialog` button.
+It takes a callback function through which it provides an `open` function that can be stored in a `Ref`. `<Dialog>` internally uses the html `<dialog>` tag, so stays invisible until opened, which happens below in `runDialog` when it is triggered by clicking on the `Open Dialog` button.

-To open the dialog, call the `open` function provided by `<Dialog>` with the dialog content structure.
-The asynchronously process the dialog result.
+To open the dialog in code, call the `open` function provided by `<Dialog>` with the dialog content structure and await the result.
 It provides
-- the key of the button pressed (or, in some cases, an ID for some predefined dialog action sucj as double-clicking a file in a file selector field)
+- the `actionName`, i.e. id of the button pressed (or, in some cases, an ID for some predefined dialog action such as double-clicking a file in a file selector field)
+- an `items` object containing each of the item IDs, providing
+    - the `type` of the item's value
-- a `DialogItemResult` structure for each item key, providing the `type` and current `value` of the item, as well as a boolean `isDefault` that is `true` if the user has directly manipulated the item, and `false` if the value is either the `initial` value or the result of a `sideEffect`.
+    - the current `value` of the item,
+    - the `isDefault` status: `false` if the user has directly manipulated the item, and `true` if the value is either the `initial` value or the result of a `sideEffect`.
 ```typescript
 function Component() {
    const openDialog  = useRef<OpenDialog>()